tomahawkins/ivory-backend-acl2/README.md

   From CLL we then translate into a continuation passing style ([CPS](https://github.com/tomahawkins/ivory-backend-acl2/blob/master/mira/src/Mira/CPS.hs)) form.
-In CPS expression evaulation order is made explict and all function calls become tail-calls.
+In CPS expression evaluation order is made explicit and all function calls become tail-calls.
   This CPS IR provides the following continuation types:  Halt, Call, Return, Let, If, and Assert.
   In addition, this IR also provides for explicit stack operations (Push, Pop).